List of A Song of Ice and Fire characters: Davos Seaworth

-Ser Davos Seaworth, called the Onion Knight after smuggling onions and salted fish into Storms End during Robert's Rebellion, is the common-born head of the newly founded House Seaworth and was formerly known as an elusive smuggler.
+Ser Davos Seaworth, called the Onion Knight after smuggling onions and salted fish into Storm's End during Robert's Rebellion, is the common-born head of the newly founded House Seaworth and was formerly known as an elusive smuggler.
 He is introduced in A Clash of Kings and is the third-person narrator for thirteen chapters throughout A Clash of Kings, A Storm of Swords, and A Dance with Dragons.
 During the Siege of Storm's End, Davos smuggled food to the starving Stannis Baratheon, earning him a knighthood and choice lands.
 Before knighting him, Stannis removed the last joints from four fingers on Davos's left hand as punishment for years of smuggling.

 In A Clash of Kings, he supports Stannis's claim to the throne, making him Stannis's most trusted adviser, but Davos is a follower of the Faith of the Seven and opposes Melisandre.
-During the Battle of the Blackwater, his ship is destroyed but Davos survives while losing four sons.
-He blames Melisandre for the deaths of his sons and plans to kill her, but she receives word of the plot and he is jailed.
+During the Battle of the Blackwater, his ship is destroyed, but Davos survives, losing four sons.
+He blames Melisandre for the deaths of his sons and plans to kill her, but she receives word of the plot, and he is jailed.
 Stannis eventually pardons Davos and names him his Hand of the King.
 As Hand, Davos convinces Stannis to help the Watch against the wildling army.

 After Stannis sails to the Wall, he tasks Davos with enlisting the support of House Manderly, but Davos is taken prisoner.
 After staging Davos's death, Manderly asks Davos to rescue Rickon Stark from Skagos in exchange for House Manderly's support for Stannis.
 His fate is unknown.

 Brienne of Tarth

 Brienne, the Maid of Tarth, serves as a POV narrator for eight chapters in the fourth book of the series, A Feast for Crows.
-A tall and imposing but extremely plain woman, she is mocked by many as "Brienne the Beauty".
+A tall, imposing, but extremely plain woman, she is mocked by many as "Brienne the Beauty".
 She is a maiden on a quest.

 Beric Dondarrion

 Beric Dondarrion is a gallant knight with great fighting skill.
 In A Game of Thrones, Eddard Stark sends him to arrest Gregor Clegane and bring peace to the Riverlands.
 He is ambushed and killed by Lannister forces.
 Thoros of Myr accidentally revives him with magic during the funeral service.
 By A Storm of Swords, he and his men have formed an outlaw band called the Brotherhood Without Banners.
 The Brotherhood starts a guerrilla war against raiders in the Riverlands.
-The success of these ambushes earns him the nickname the Lightning Lord, also reference to his coat of arms.
+The success of these ambushes earns him the nickname the Lightning Lord, also a reference to his coat of arms.
 He is killed several other times, only to be brought back to life.
-These resurrections lead him to lose part of the memories related to his previous life every time.
+These resurrections cause him to lose part of his memories from his previous life each time.
 In the third book, he and his men find the corpse of Catelyn Stark.
 He resurrects her with the last of his life force and dies for the final time.